lucy-dwr/dwrpubs/README.md

-# dwr-pub-inventory
+# DWR Publication Inventory
-An inventory of DWR peer-reviewed publications and visualization dashboard
+An inventory of DWR peer-reviewed publications and associated visualization dashboard